Kunsthandel Van Lier

 Records from the period of Carel van Lier and his wife (1927-1948) are kept at the RKD, as are a number of records from the period of Leendert van Lier (these appear to mainly relate to European art).
 The remainder of the archives are in the possession of the heirs of Carel van Lier and Leendert van Lier.

-During the Second World War, thousands of cultural artefacts from the Netherlands ended up in Germany, including objects from the collection of Kunsthandel Van Lier.
-Some of these objects from Van Lier, which were sold to the Museum für Völkerkunde during the war, were returned to the Netherlands afterwards and were subsequently added to the national collection.
-They are therefore part of the Nederlands Kunstbeztit collection.
-These objects can be found on the website of the NK collection.
-In 2007, the heirs of Carel van Lier submitted a restitution request with regard to these objects, after which one object was returned to the family.
+During the Second World War tens of thousands of cultural artefacts from the Netherlands ended up in Germany, including objects from the collection of Kunsthandel Van Lier.
+Some of these objects from Van Lier, which were sold to the Museum für Völkerkunde during the war, were returned to the Netherlands after the war and subsequently added to the national collection.
+As such they are part of the Netherlands Art Property [Nederlands Kunstbezit] collection (http://www.wikidata.org/entity/Q28103043) and can be found on the website of the NK collection.
+In 2007 descendants of Carel van Lier applied for restitution regarding these objects, after which one object was returned to the family.

 Resources